 This tutorial will guide you through deploying an Apache web server on CentOS 6.
-With security a top priority for public facing web servers, I’ll show you how to do the configuration with SELinux enabled, using customized policies to ensure we’re protected at all times.
+With security a top priority for public-facing web servers, I’ll show you how to do the configuration with SELinux enabled, using customized policies to ensure we’re protected at all times.
 Does the thought of SELinux scare you?
-If so, you’ll be suprised by how easy it is to actually use, when done properly.
+If so, you’ll be surprised by how easy it is to actually use, when done properly.

 - Install and configure Apache